lwalma/thesis-guide-pilot/book/3d-store-sources.md

 **Step 3: Add academic articles to your library via the browser:**

 Install relevant plugins to import an article straight from the browser.
+Try adding an article from Scopus or Dimensions directly via your browser.
+Does this work as expected, and does it always extract enough information?

 **Step 4: Adding academic articles via a PDF import:**